Blucora (NASDAQ:BCOR) Issues Q3 2021 Earnings Guidance

 Blucora (NASDAQ:BCOR) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $-0.390-$-0.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.310.
 The company issued revenue guidance of $163.50 million-$168 million, compared to the consensus revenue estimate of $164.42 million.Blucora also updated its FY 2021 guidance to $1.520-$1.700 EPS.

-Blucora (NASDAQ:BCOR) last released its quarterly earnings results on Tuesday, August 3rd.
-The information services provider reported $1.28 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.14 by $0.14.
-Blucora had a net margin of 0.05% and a return on equity of 13.35%.
-The business had revenue of $254.30 million for the quarter, compared to analysts’ expectations of $252.01 million.
-During the same period in the prior year, the firm earned $0.09 earnings per share.
-Blucora’s revenue was up 57.9% compared to the same quarter last year.
-As a group, analysts anticipate that Blucora will post 1.16 EPS for the current year.
+Blucora (NASDAQ:BCOR) last posted its earnings results on Tuesday, August 3rd.
+The information services provider reported $1.28 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.14 by $0.14.
+Blucora had a positive return on equity of 29.83% and a negative net margin of 2.04%.
+The firm had revenue of $254.30 million for the quarter, compared to analyst estimates of $252.01 million.
+During the same quarter in the prior year, the company earned $0.09 EPS.
+Blucora’s revenue was up 57.9% on a year-over-year basis.
+On average, sell-side analysts forecast that Blucora will post 1.19 EPS for the current year.

 Receive News & Ratings for Blucora Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Blucora and related companies with MarketBeat.com's FREE daily email newsletter.